mutantstandard/build/translating.md

-Feel free to contact Dzuk if you get stuck on something or get a build error!
+Feel free to contact Caius if you get stuck on something or get a build error!